giacomosirri/nats-on-scaleway-poc/README.md

 # Motivation
-The goal of this project is to create a software that solves a simplified but realistic automation problem, using Scaleway as the cloud platform where to host the needed infrastructure resources.
+The goal of this project is to use Scaleway resources to develop a distributed program that solves a simplified but realistic automation problem.

 Scaleway is a French cloud provider that is often cited as [one of the major players in Europe's Sovereign Cloud market](https://gartsolutions.com/digital-sovereignty-of-europe-choosing-the-eu-cloud-provider/#Top_European_Cloud_Providers_Supporting_Digital_Sovereignty).
 Its relevance and market share will most likely grow in the future, as the demand for digital sovereignty in Europe continues to rise.